 The American Academy of Pediatrics (AAP) recommends publicly storing umbilical cord blood unless a child’s older sibling has a health condition that could benefit from transplantation.
 The chance that a child will need his or her own cord blood in the future is extremely low.
 Also, a child’s own cord blood is not an option to treat genetic disorders he or she had at birth.
 This is because the cord blood may carry the same genes linked to the disorder.
 Talk with your doctor about your reasons for wanting to store or donate your baby's umbilical cord blood.

 Donating cord blood to a public cord blood bank is free.
 Initial fees for private storage of cord blood may range from $500 to $2,000.
 In addition, annual storage fees can cost about $100 per year.

 Collection of umbilical cord blood

-Umbilical cord blood storage
+Umbilical cord blood testing and storage

 Shortly after collecting cord blood, it is taken to a laboratory for processing, testing, and storing.
 The lab tests for infectious diseases and conducts human leukocyte antigen (HLA) typing.
 HLAs are proteins on the surfaces of all cells in the body, especially white blood cells.
 The special combination of HLA proteins makes each person's tissue unique.

 This "tissue type” of the cord blood unit is listed on the donor registry.
 Doctors can access this information when they are looking for an HLA match for a patient who needs a transplant.
 All personal information is confidential.
 Cord blood banks will contact you about test results that are important for your and your baby’s health.

 After the screening tests, the blood bank stores the cord blood unit, labeled with HLA type, in a freezer.
 Cord blood can be stored for a long time.
 Even after 10 years of proper storage, enough cells remain for transplant.
 Research on storing cord blood beyond 10 years is ongoing.